rpnfan/Spacemak/README.md

 The symbol layer can be populated with symbols you want to access easier, including those which are normally not directly available, such as greek characters, math symbols, typographic sugar (no-break space and others).

 ## Navigation and shortcut layer
-The navigation layer is accessed by keeping the Shift-key held with the thumb on the opposing hand.
+The navigation layer is accessed by keeping the Space-key held with the thumb on the opposing hand.
 My navigation layer looks like that.
 ![image](https://github.com/user-attachments/assets/d02bb50a-5fae-4ed9-acf6-8a6b582f2bc3)

 ## Hardware or software implementation